 According to Handelsblatt, Kraken, one of the major digital asset exchanges in the U.S, hopes to reestablish its stance in the European Union this year.
 The publication states that the development is a result of the crypto industry becoming more mature, attracting and already boasting of more investors amid a market recovery.
 Speaking on the plans of Kraken, co-founder, and CEO of the company, Jesse Powell told the German newspaper how they are working on procuring a license in an EU country.

-The Crypto company which has its headquarter in San Francisco, wants plans to gain entry into the common European market by the end of 2021, the report revealed.
+The Crypto company, which has its headquarters in San Francisco, wants plans to gain entry into the common European market by the end of 2021, the report revealed.
 This entry will most likely be made through Malta, Luxembourg, or the Republic of Ireland.
 A final decision remains to be made though as there are still ongoing talks between the exchange and supervisory bodies on the Old Continent.

 Boasting a daily transaction volume of nearly $1.3 billion, going by the data provided by Coingecko, Kraken currently ranks as the world’s fifth-largest cryptocurrency exchange.
 The trading platform has over 6 million users in 190 countries and more than 2,000 employees to its name.

-Coinbase, Kraken’s main competition and the largest crypto exchange in the U.S had already led the way when it acquired approval to store and trade cryptocurrencies from the Federal Financial Supervisory Authority, Bafin, earlier this year.
+Coinbase, Kraken’s main competition and the largest crypto exchange in the U.S, had already led the way when it acquired approval to store and trade cryptocurrencies from the Federal Financial Supervisory Authority, Bafin, earlier this year.
 The German license means that Coinbase can now provide services to customers across the European Union.

 Germany, UK Not Suitable for European Base

-While Jesse Powell has made it clear, that Germany might not be the ideal European location for Kraken, the exchange has held talks with Bafin too.
+While Jesse Powell has made it clear that Germany might not be the ideal European location for Kraken, the exchange has held talks with Bafin too.
 From the talks, Kraken considers German regulations “too difficult, too restrictive.”
 This simply means it would be too expensive for Kraken to comply.